Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.